zenoconorart/assdestroyed/README.md

 lose all three lives a game over screen appears.
 Once every 🍑 is gone a "Level complete" message pops up, except on the final stage where "Game complete" is shown and you can enter your name in the scoreboard.
 The background music pauses when you crash so it doesn't drone on.
-A "Mute" button at the top toggles the music on and off.
+A "🔕" button near the lives toggles the music on and off without stealing focus.
 Press `Enter` to continue after losing a life or to restart after game over or after recording your high score.